HyperSphereStudio/JdotNET/README.md

    myBasicObj = myBasicCon()
    handle = pin(myBasicObj)

-   //Stuff calling Sharp Functions
+   #Stuff calling Sharp Functions

-   free(handle) //Will also auto free.
+   free(handle) #Will also auto free.
 You can also treat it like stream and put it in do end block
 ```